sandsmark/pavucontrol-qt/README.md

 As such it can be used to adjust all controls provided by PulseAudio as well as some additional settings.

-The software belongs to the LXQt project but its usage isn't limited to this desktop environment.

 ## Installation

 ### Compiling source code

 Runtime dependencies are qtbase and PulseAudio client library libpulse.
-Additional build dependencies are CMake and [liblxqt](https://github.com/lxqt/liblxqt) as well as optionally Git to pull latest VCS checkouts.
-The localization files were outsourced to repository [lxqt-l10n](https://github.com/lxqt/lxqt-l10n) so the corresponding dependencies are needed, too.
-Please refer to this repository's `README.md` for further information.
+Additional build dependencies are CMake and optionally Git to pull latest VCS checkouts.

 Code configuration is handled by CMake.
 CMake variable `CMAKE_INSTALL_PREFIX` has to be set to `/usr` on most operating systems.